k-shaheen/portfolio/README.md

 # CYBER SECURITY PROFESSIONAL

 ## PROFESSIONAL SUMMARY
-Dedicated and results-driven cybersecurity professional with hands-on expertise in Security Operations, Network & Endpoint Security, Penetration Testing, and Threat Intelligence.
-Skilled in managing SIEM, EDR, firewall technologies, and endpoint solutions.
-Experienced in security incident response, alert triage, patch management, and root cause analysis.
-Proven ability to enhance infrastructure security posture through threat hunting, detection use cases, and automation.
-Passionate about continuous learning and applying best practices in a dynamic threat landscape.
+Dedicated and results-driven cybersecurity professional with hands-on expertise in Security Operations, Threat Intelligence, Penetration Testing, and Incident Response.
+Skilled in managing SIEM, SOAR, EDR, firewall technologies, and endpoint protection solutions.
+Proven track record in detecting and mitigating threats, reducing false positives, and strengthening security posture through threat hunting, automation, and detection use case development.
+Passionate about continuous learning and applying best practices in a dynamic and evolving threat landscape.

 ## CERTIFICATIONS
 - **Certified SOC Analyst (CSA) - 2024**